Division 296 Tax: How the $3m superannuation tax changes affect you

 Again, you shouldn't make any decisions in response to Division 296 without carefully considering all the implications and seeking advice.

-On Monday 13 October, Treasurer Jim Chalmers announced significant changes to the Government’s $3 million superannuation tax reform under Division 296, which is also referred to as the “Better Targeted Superannuation Concessions tax” or BTSC tax.
+On Friday 19 December 2025, Treasurer Jim Chalmers announced updated Draft Legislation to the Government’s $3 million superannuation tax reform under Division 296, which is also referred to as the “Better Targeted Superannuation Concessions tax” or BTSC tax.

 Unrealised gains

 The proposed policy will no longer tax unrealised gains.
 Instead, it will work on a realised earnings basis and will be applied to dividends, interest, rent and realised gains.
-Realised earnings will be calculated by the fund and attributed to members with balances above the threshold.
+These earnings are calculated by the fund and attributed to members, and the Division 296 tax is then applied to the portion of realised earnings that relates to balances above the relevant thresholds.

 Tiered tax rates introduced

-The proposed policy will now featured a tiered tax rate based on your Total Superannuation Balance (TSB):
+The proposed policy will now feature a tiered tax rate based on your Total Superannuation Balance (TSB):

-• Super balances between $3 million and $10 million: Total tax rate of 30% tax on earnings
+- Super balances between $3 million and $10 million: An additional 15% tax on earnings

-• Super balances above $10 million: Total tax rate of 40% tax on earnings
+- Super balances above $10 million: An additional 25% tax on earnings

 Indexation